zmarg1/CSCoursePlanner/README.md

 ## Overview

-planUMBC is a web application designed to [brief description of what the program does].
+PlanUMBC is a web application designed to help students plan their courses for UMBC by showing relevant courses based on the year, term, and what has already been added to their plan.
+The user can then view and download their plan as a pdf.
 It is hosted at [https://planumbc.vercel.app](https://planumbc.vercel.app).

 ## Installation